Agriculture

 • They are an important supplement to chemical fertilizers.

-• They help release growth promoting hormones and improve root propagation.
+• They help release growth-promoting hormones and improve root propagation.

-• They help in increasing the crop yield by 10-25%.
+• They help increase crop yield by 10-25%.

 Application of Biofertilizers to Crops